 This recruitment is for three (3) Electronics Specialists – Journey positions (#00060638, #00058681 & #00057186).
 By applying, you will be considered for all three positions.

-This position is being recruited at the State banded role/competency of a Electronics Specialist – Journey with a working title of DDC Technician II.
+This position is being recruited at the State banded role/competency of an Electronics Specialist – Journey with a working title of DDC Technician.
 The first priority of this position is to manage increasingly complex BAS field controller databases.
 BAS databases determine if and how building mechanical systems operate including energy use, laboratory pressurization/safety, air exchange rate, ventilation, humidity control, and other critical factors core to UNC's mission.
 This position supports the people, processes, and systems for database management for assigned brands and generations.

-This position serves as one of UNC’s DDC field technician for focused hardware, software, and networking support for Johnson controls, Inc. (Metasys, PMI, LN Builder, Tridium N4) brand BAS.
+This position serves as a DDC field technician for focused hardware, software, and networking support for Johnson controls, Inc. (Metasys, PMI, LN Builder, Tridium N4) brand BAS.
 This includes working with contracted controls techs on related service contracts, training needs and supporting projects by reviewing designs, inspecting installations.
 This position helps maintain DDC spare parts inventory, and performs highly complex hands-on BAS installations, repairs, and upgrades.
-Since much of this work is Information Technology (IT) related, this position works closely with UNC’s IT staff on networking, software installation, backups, licensing, security, and related issues for computers and controllers.
+Since much of this work is Information Technology (IT) related, this position works closely with UNC's IT staff on networking, software installation, backups, licensing, security, and related issues for computers and controllers.
 While this position is not responsible for the gateway device or front end graphics, it must work closely with Energy Management Control System (EMCS) personnel to ensure that graphics and front end functions such as point mapping, scheduling and alarming are functional.
 For new installations, this position works closely with electricians, sheet metal and building maintenance staff to implement the control work.
-This position will work under a lead technician and coordinate support needs with thew lead tech for JCI systems.
+This position will work under a lead technician and coordinate support needs with the lead tech for JCI systems.

 Working with minimal supervision, this position must proactively pursue BAS challenges and optimization aligned with university goals and priorities.
 Focusing primarily on projects, the position helps ensure projects are delivered on time and within budget.
 This position will provide technical documentation and check out sheets for work being performed.
 This position also assists building techs with reactive maintenance needs in resolving complex BAS communication and programming issues.
 This position must anticipate BAS safety issues and take proactive steps to maximize safe operations.
 With constant construction, renovation, and improvements occurring, this position supports those efforts by identifying and planning repair, replacement, and upgrade priorities, performing design reviews, and inspecting construction jobs.

 This position works with other technicians (including those in Life Safety Services, Campus Maintenance, Housing, and HVAC Services), supervisors, and staff to sustain a high performance service culture that promotes sound planning and excellent execution and supports shop efforts to foster a safe, respectful, and diverse work environment that values its people.
-This position also works closely with building coordinators and others such as Environment, Health and Safety, Energy Management, Design & Construction Services, and Facilities Planning to ensure that facilities meet programmatic requirements and remain compliant.
+This position also works closely with building coordinators and others such as Environment, Health and Safety, Energy Management, Construction Services, and Facilities Planning and Design to ensure that facilities meet programmatic requirements and remain compliant.
 Requires a demonstrated commitment to customer service; a continuous quality improvement focus; sensitivity in working with diverse groups; responsive project support and technical skills including the ability to make sound decisions, provide timely direction to staff, and maintain an approachable demeanor with the ability to motivate staff and maintain positive morale.

 Education and Experience: